-B. The Board of Selectmen shall annually appoint an Dog Officer who shall be sworn in by the Town Clerk.
+B. The Select Board shall annually appoint an Dog Officer who shall be sworn in by the Town Clerk.
 The Dog Officer and/or his assistants are not required to be a resident of the Town.
 The Dog Officer may be a salaried employee of the Town.
-The Dog Officer shall receive such compensation as agreed upon by the Dog Officer and the Board of Selectmen.
+The Dog Officer shall receive such compensation as agreed upon by the Dog Officer and the Select Board.